ViennaRNA/forna/README.md

 #### Runing Locally ####

 The server can be run locally on your machine.
-It depends on the [forgi](http://www.tbi.univie.ac.at/~pkerp/forgi/) library and needs the [ViennaRNA](http://www.tbi.univie.ac.at/RNA/) package installed with python bindings enabled.
+It depends on the [forgi](http://www.tbi.univie.ac.at/~pkerp/forgi/) library and needs the [ViennaRNA](http://www.tbi.univie.ac.at/RNA/) package installed with python bindings enabled (`./configure --with-python`).
 Further, you need to downlaod the [MC-Annotate](http://major.iric.ca/MajorLabEn/MC-Tools.html) program and make it executeable by the server script.
 To run it use the following command: